15 Importance

 The MUSCOW Method

-With the flexibility of the English language, there are clearly many ways that a client or user can let you know that a particular piece of functionality is important.
-To simplify our work and eliminate the many labels that could be used to qualify the importance of a particular requirement, we use the MUSCOW method of categorizing.
+With the flexibility of the English language, there are many ways that a client or user can let you know that a particular piece of functionality is important.
+To simplify our work and eliminate the many labels that could be used to qualify the importance of a requirement, we use the MUSCOW method of categorizing.

 The MUSCOW method, which stands for Musts, Shoulds, Coulds, and Won’ts, is a way for us to categorize our requirements so that we broadly know what needs to be developed first.